felipebz/zpa/README.md

 The Z PL/SQL Analyzer (or simply ZPA) is a code analyzer for PL/SQL and Oracle SQL code.

-Currently you can use it in [SonarQube](https://www.sonarqube.org).
+Currently you can use it in a [SonarQube](https://www.sonarqube.org) on-premise instance.
 SonarQube is an open platform to manage code quality.
 This project supports SonarQube 6.7.x and newer.

 See some examples in our [SonarQube instance](https://sonarqube.felipezorzo.com.br/projects?languages=plsqlopen)!

-**Soon**: you'll be able to analyze code without using the SonarQube environment with [zpa-cli](https://github.com/felipebz/zpa-cli) and more.
+Do you want to use this analyzer in a project hosted on [SonarCloud](https://sonarcloud.io)?
+Try the [zpa-cli](https://github.com/felipebz/zpa-cli)!

 ## Installation